practicalli/clojure/docs/reference/clojure-cli/defining-aliases.md

 Aliases can be defined in a project `deps.edn` or be available to all projects via the `~/.clojure/deps.edn` configuration file.

 > #### Hint::practicalli/clojure-deps-edn user level aliases and tools
-> [practicalli/clojure-deps-edn](/clojure/clojure-cli/install/community-tools.md) is a configuration designed to work across all Clojure projects, containing unique and meaningful alias names for ease of understanding.
+> [Practicalli Clojure CLI Config](/clojure/clojure-cli/install/community-tools.md) is a configuration designed to work across all Clojure projects, containing unique and meaningful alias names for ease of understanding.

 # Clojure CLI tool options